-In regional NSW, local water utilities undertaking construction or modification of a water recycling scheme are required, under Section 60 of the Local Government Act 1993 or section 292 of the Water Management Act 2000, to seek approval from Department of Primary Industries (DPI) Water.
+In regional NSW, local water utilities undertaking construction or modification of a water recycling scheme are required, under Section 60 of the Local Government Act 1993 or section 292 of the Water Management Act 2000, to seek approval from Department of Industry (DoI) Water, formerly Department of Primary Industries (DPI) Water.
 Local water utilities are encouraged to consult with their local Public Health Unit when considering the development of a recycled water scheme.

 Private schemes – on-site use (residential or commercial)